-V) Other contingent assets (Subsequent event)
+V) Other contingent assets

 On February 2, 2023, Gerdau S.A. and its subsidiaries Gerdau Açominas S.A. and Gerdau Aços Longos S.A. were successful in a lawsuit of tax nature, regarding the right to PIS and COFINS credits on scrap purchases.
-Due to the final and unappealable decision of the court, which occurred on this date, Gerdau S.A. and its subsidiaries will be entitled to recognize a credit of approximately R\$ 800 million in the statement of income (principal plus monetary restatement, minus legal fees and taxes).
-This amount, until then disclosed as Other contingent assets, reached the level of virtually certain, resulting in the recognition of the tax asset, which is expected to be monetized within a period of up to 5 years.
+Due to the final and unappealable decision of the court, which occurred on this date, Gerdau S.A. and its subsidiaries recognized a credit of R\$ 845 million in the Other operating income line, credit of R\$ 253 million in the Tax credits monetary update line and expenses of R\$ 270 million in the Income and social contribution taxes line, resulting in a net credit of R\$ 828 million (principal plus monetary update minus legal fees and taxes).
+This amount, until then disclosed as Other contingent assets, reached the level of virtually certain, resulting in the recognition of the asset in Tax credits, which is expected to be monetized within a period of up to 5 years.